wolfwood/navcaps/README.md

 #### Wiring
 This is a surface mount part, so soldering may be more challenging.

 This switch has 6 contacts, ignoring the 2 `E` terminals which are not electrically connected.
 However, with this switch any activation connects the `P` (Push) and `C` (Common) contacts, as well as 1-2 directional contacts if pushed in a cardinal direction or diagonal.
 This means that the `P` contact cannot be used alone to detect a push as with the previous 2 switches.
-Instead either hardware or software must evaluate all the pins witht he foloowing expression: `Push = AND(P, NOR(1, 2, 3, 4))`.
+Instead, either hardware or software must evaluate all the pins with the following expression: `Push = AND(P, NOR(1, 2, 3, 4))`.

 #### Operating Force
 0.8±0.5 N at < 4.15 mm stem height (4.45 mm minus ??? mm to center of rotation; must be at least 0.3 mm since that is the travel of the push button), reported.<br>